Feds arrest ‘ringleader’ in attack on Andrew Jackson statue by White House

 Federal law enforcement officials on Thursday arrested a man in Washington they call a “ringleader” in the recent attempt to destroy the Andrew Jackson statue in Lafayette Square near the White House.

 Law enforcement sources tell Fox News that Jason Charter was arrested at his residence Thursday morning, without incident, and charged with destruction of federal property.
+He was arrested by the FBI and U.S. Park Police as part of a joint task force.

 These sources add that Charter has connections to Antifa and was in a leadership role on the night of June 22 when a large group of protesters tried to pull down the statue.

 CHARGES IN ATTEMPT TO TAKE DOWN JACKSON STATUE